 The Find Out Forest has been transformed into an interactive gallery complete with a central Artist Studio where you can capture your own fleeting moments.

-Want to get out on our river this Summer?
+Want to get out on our river this Autumn?

 The Wild Center canoe trip brings you even closer to the real nature of the Adirondacks.
 Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing trip through the Raquette River's Oxbow.
 You can paddle as a family, with up to 2 adults and 2 children per boat.
 The cost per boat is $25/members, $30/non-members.